astephen-git/scanX/README.md

 # ScanX
 **🛡ScanX** is a Ultimate vulnerability scanner & penetration testing automation tool written in Bash.
 It performs a sequential, modular security scan against a given target using only native or widely available Linux tools.
 Ideal for reconnaissance, vulnerability enumeration, and quick web assessments.

+## 🚀 Why Choose ScanX
+“From recon to report – ScanX does it all in one shot.”
+“Lightweight.
+Powerful.”
+“One command.
+Full visibility.”
+“Scan smarter, not harder.”

+**Why recon manually when you can ScanX and chill?**

 ## 🚀 Features
 🔍 Host availability check